nullbind/Other-Projects/GDU/README.txt

     -n Authenticate with a null SMB login
     -t Authenticate with a trusted connection (current user) -a Authenticate with a supplied credentials
-    -u user name to authenticate with
+    -u User name to authenticate with
-    -p password to authenticate with
+    -p Password to authenticate with
-    -c custom domain
+	-g Domain group name for finding active member sessions -c custom domain

    Examples (basic):